flutter/website/src/content/add-to-app/index.md

 ### Add to iOS applications

-{% include docs/app-figure.md image="development/add-to-app/ios-overview.gif" alt="Add-to-app steps on iOS" %}
+{% render docs/app-figure.md, image:"development/add-to-app/ios-overview.gif", alt:"Add-to-app steps on iOS" %}

 * Auto-build and import the Flutter module by adding a Flutter SDK hook to your CocoaPods and to your Xcode build phase.